irondrive/andromeda-server/wiki/Development.md

 ## Bug Reporting

 Any code 500 server-error response should be considered a bug and reported.
-This excludes errors caught when interfacing with a badly-behaving storage backends.
+This *excludes* errors caught when interfacing with a badly-behaving storage or authentication backends.
 By default, basic backtraces (no personal info) are logged to the database and can be viewed with the `core geterrors` command.
 Bug reports made here must include the relevant error log entry if possible.

 See the [error logging how-to](Core-and-CoreApp.md#error-logging) for more details.